A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 • ½ tsp of Baking Soda

-• 1 Cup of Evolved Chocolate Chips
+• 1 Cup of Evolved or Hu Chocolate Chips

-• Hu Chocolate Gems, you’ll add 1 on top of each cookie!
+• Hu Chocolate Gems, you’ll add 1 on top of each cookie! (optional)

 Directions: